-- (i) Tairawhiti experience the highest rate of childhood obesity in New Zealand.
-According to the Annual Update of Key results 2014/2015 of the New Zealand Health Survey, 25.1% of Tairawhiti children are obese, compared to 10.8% nationally. - (ii) Child overweight and obesity is a worldwide issue (3), with New Zealand children being particularly impacted.
-New Zealand children are the third most overweight or obese children in the OECD (4).
-In 2014/15, just over one in five New Zealand children aged 2-14y were overweight (21.7%) and one in ten obese (10.8%), and of those aged 15-17y, two in five (36.7%) were either overweight (20.3%) or obese (16.4%) (5).
-Māori and Pacific children, and children from areas of high deprivation are disproportionately impacted (5).
-Unlike several other Western countries where the prevalence of child obesity has at least stabilised (6), child obesity in New Zealand appears to be continuing to increase (5). - (iii) Child obesity is a key risk factor in the development of type 2 diabetes (7,8).
-Paralleling the increasing prevalence of child obesity in New Zealand is the increasing incidence of type 2 diabetes in New Zealand children (9,10).
-Traditionally a disease diagnosed in older adulthood, children as young as 7 years are presenting with the disease (9,10). - (iv) The immediate and long-term consequences of overweight and obesity, and type 2 diabetes are considerable.
-Children's quality-of-life is substantially reduced, and they face a greater risk of developing other chronic conditions such as cardiovascular disease, musculoskeletal disorders, and mental health problems (11,12).
-If developed in childhood, many chronic conditions continue through into adulthood.
-Such conditions also place substantial financial burdens on individuals and society (13,14). - (v) Consequently, child overweight and obesity, and its related conditions, have been identified as a key issue facing children and society that require urgent action (15,16).

-Unhealthy food marketing has been identified as a key driver of children's dietary preferences, food choices and consumption (17-19).
-To improve children's diet related health outcomes, WHO (1,2,20) and other child health experts (15,21) recommend reducing children's exposure to unhealthy food and beverage marketing.
+- (i) Child overweight and obesity is a worldwide issue, (3) with New Zealand children being particularly impacted.
+New Zealand children are the third most overweight or obese children in the OECD.
+(4) In 2014/15, just over one in five New Zealand children aged 2-14y were overweight (21.7%) and one in ten obese (10.8%), and of those aged 15-17y, two in five (36.7%) were either overweight (20.3%) or obese (16.4%).
+(5) Māori and Pacific children, and children from areas of high deprivation are disproportionately impacted.
+(5) Unlike several other Western countries where the prevalence of child obesity has at least stabilised, (6) child obesity in New Zealand appears to be continuing to increase. - (ii) Child obesity is a key risk factor in the development of type 2 diabetes.(7,8) Paralleling the increasing prevalence of child obesity in New Zealand is the increasing incidence of type 2 diabetes in New Zealand children.(9,10) Traditionally a disease diagnosed in older adulthood, children as young as 7y are presenting with the disease.(9,10) - (iii) The immediate and long-term consequences of overweight and obesity, and type 2 diabetes are considerable.
+Children's quality-of-life is substantially reduced, and they face a greater risk of developing other chronic conditions such as cardiovascular disease, musculoskeletal disorders, and mental health problems.
+(11,12) If developed in childhood, many chronic conditions continue through into adulthood.
+Such conditions also place substantial financial burdens on individuals and society.
+(13,14) - (iv) Consequently, child overweight and obesity, and its related conditions, have been identified as a key issue facing children and society that require urgent action.
+(15,16) - (v) Unhealthy food marketing has been identified as a key driver of children's dietary preferences, food choices and consumption.
+(17-19) To improve children's diet-related health outcomes, WHO(1,2,20) and other child health experts (15,21) recommend reducing children's exposure to unhealthy food and beverage marketing.
 The recent Report of the Commission on Ending Childhood Obesity (1) states:

-'There is unequivocal evidence that the marketing of unhealthy foods and sugarsweetened beverages is related to childhood obesity.
-Despite the increasing number of voluntary efforts by industry, exposure to the marketing of unhealthy foods remains a major issue demanding change that will protect all children
+There is unequivocal evidence that the marketing of unhealthy foods and sugar-sweetened beverages is related to childhood obesity.
+Despite the increasing number of voluntary efforts by industry, exposure to the marketing of unhealthy foods remains a major issue demanding change that will protect all children equally.
+Any attempt to tackle childhood obesity should therefore, include a reduction in exposure of children to, and the power of, marketing.(1)

-- equally.
-Any attempt to tackle childhood obesity should therefore, include a reduction in exposure of children to, and the power of, marketing' (1). - (vi) Strengthening the Codes will protect New Zealand children from harm, positively contribute to their healthy development, and in turn improve their health and well-being.
+(vi) Strengthening the Codes will protect New Zealand children from harm, positively contribute to their healthy development, and in turn improve their health and well-being.